 Don't use suspicious links and attachments

 Links are extremely important.
 If it brings to a suspicious resource, it will be blocked.
 Don’t put links into the subject line and avoid shortened links, it may be a fraud.

 The same is with the attachments and documents.
 Files with suspicious titles, archives (especially password-protected ones), links for downloading a file from free file hosting services, can quickly get your email marked as spam.

 Keep far from using Caps Lock, exclamation marks, hidden text (extremely small font), too many images and very little text, spelling mistakes.

 Include a plain-text version into your email, as spam filters don’t like its absence and it can be useful for some recipients.
 A lot of email clients cut off HTML version of an email and show simple text.
 If HTLM version can’t be shown, a recipient will see a plain-text.

-Every email must contain it as it makes possible for the recipient to unsubscribe but not mark as spam.
+Every email must contain this link as it allows to rather unsubscribe than mark emails as spam.

 Use familiar name and the address

 Even if the content of your email is extremely interesting and relevant, don’t send emails every day.
 The optimal frequency is not more than once a week and not less than once a month for your subscribers not to forget you.

 Send relevant and valuable emails

 Take care of your subscribers.
-If a person subscribed to your bulk email, send relevant and valuable content, that is actual for every subscriber.
+If a person subscribed to your bulk email, send relevant content to every subscriber.
 Use segmentation for this purpose, as it is a customer-oriented method.
 Segment your subscribers according to gender, city, age, interests and preferences.

 There are two ways:

-1) Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations for improving each email.
+Email marketing services will help to identify reputation rating of senders of the email, spam-level and find out the recommendations how to improve each email.
 Popular program Spam Assassin assesses spam-level and gives a general score: 0-4 (green background) – an email won’t get into spam folder, 4-6 (yellow background) – an email contains incorrect text and will probably be in spam folder, 6 and more ( red background) – an email is a spam and will be blocked.